Canon 135 f2 review

 For Full Frame the focal length is perfect for portraits on Aps-C feels a little bit long, but perhaps for concerts, sport or theatre work is just appropriate.
 For me the 135mm focal length on Aps-C a little bit strange.
 I usually use 200mm, 280mm, 400mm, 560mm and 8-100 mm focal length.
 Not very often use 135mm.
 Like I look through a tube, not wide, not long but I think for portraits the focal lenght is appropriate from a distance of 5-10m.
 The field of view is 1,67m from 10 metres.
 From 3 metres is 0,5m.
 Same numbers for Full Frame is 2,67m and 0,8m.
 The 135mm on a full frame camera is almost the same that 85mm focal length on Aps-C, perfect focal length for portraits, and compressed landscapes.

 This lens has excellent optics, pictures at f2 has already very high quality.
+I see no fringing even at pixel level see below, nor flare problems.
+The lens is tack sharp at f2.8, little softer at f2.

 Shot at F2, no sharpening, just in camera: